Obese Kids, Future Diabetics

 Childhood obesity brings many potential health implications.
 For instance, obesity during childhood is shown to increase the risk of hypertension, high cholesterol, high triglycerides, and even osteoarthritis.

-It also significantly raises the danger of contracting diabetes type 2, coronary problems, stroke, respiratory problems, mental health issues, as well as some cancers.
+It also significantly raises the danger of contracting diabetes type 2, coronary problems, stroke, respiratory problems, mental health issues, and some cancers.
 Little wonder then that India is projected to be the world’s diabetes capital.

 Prevention & Treatment